meliodaseren/Final_Project_Demo/README.md

   * How it is decided
 * Flow priority is important remember to check
 * Docker compose will auto assign a gateway, this might not be what you want!!!!

 ---

-### Deployment Requirements

-* Only openflow (and route related apps can be use
-* Cannot use Reactive forwarding (org.onosproject.fwd)

----